Jennifer Lopez and Ben Affleck score a split decision with 'The Mother' and 'Hypnotic' - Local News 8

 Joseph Fiennes and Gael Garcia Bernal can’t class up the joint as the bad boys from her past, who both excel at holding grudges.
 Yet beyond the inevitable tween-behaving-stupidly moments, there are head-scratching sequences, like a snowmobile chase that appears to have parachuted in from a James Bond movie.

-Lopez has kept busy since her well-deserved Oscar nomination for “Hustlers,” but that’s come in the form of mostly forgettable vehicles, including the rom-com “Marry Me” and “Shotgun Wedding.”
+Lopez has kept busy since her critically lauded role in “Hustlers,” but that’s come in the form of mostly forgettable vehicles, including the rom-com “Marry Me” and “Shotgun Wedding.”
 While she has admirably taken control over her career as a producer, her sniper character’s aim is considerably truer than her recent choices of material.

 For Netflix, of course, just the image of Lopez across its home page — pointing a rifle under a big furry hat — is probably enough, and plenty of subscribers will likely be inclined to give “The Mother” a shot.

-Note: Correction: An earlier version of this story said Jennifer Lopez received an Oscar nomination for “Hustlers.”
-She was nominated for other awards in connection with that film but not an Oscar.